lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Tatsumaki** _(07-Oct-18 03:59 PM)_

-> 🎱 | Better not tell you now,
+🎱 | Better not tell you now, Bagelwrecker.
-> Bagelwrecker
-> .

-**Bagelwrecker** _(07-Oct-18 03:59 PM)_

-t!8ball Is the water from the stream Piss?

-**Tatsumaki** _(07-Oct-18 03:59 PM)_

-> 🎱 | Ask again later,
-> Bagelwrecker
-> .

 **Zander** _(07-Oct-18 04:00 PM)_

-> Emmett blinks profusely.
+_Emmett is startled from the water and he groans, blinking profusely._

 **Jelsafan0** _(07-Oct-18 04:00 PM)_

+_Iris furrows her brow and yells in Danny's direction._

-> WHY WOULD YOU DO THAT!
+> WHY WOULD YOU DO THAT!?

 **Zander** _(07-Oct-18 04:00 PM)_

+_Emmett is irked, the moment between him and Iris now ruined._

-> I guess we're wet.
+> I guess we're wet now.

 **Platinum_Pathos** _(07-Oct-18 04:00 PM)_

-> I need you to test the stream water
+> I need you to test the stream water!

+_Danny sloshes his hands in the water._

-> I will get more.
+> I will get more!

+_Danny splashes at Iris and Emmett once more._

-> Do not worry, I shall satisfy your need to be wet.
+> Do not worry, I shall satisfy your need to be wet together!

 **Jelsafan0** _(07-Oct-18 04:01 PM)_

-> the ottori girl turns pink.
+_`Ottori Girl`: The Ottori girl turns pink and stiffens._

-> "Look.
-If you want my nana's heirlooms, you'll have to take me too!"
+> `Ottori Girl`: Look.
+If you want my nana's heirlooms, you'll have to take me too!

 **RPretribution** _(07-Oct-18 04:01 PM)_

+_Garrick is grossed out by the Ottori girl's suggestion._

 > Sorry kid, I only keep adults as slaves.

 **Zander** _(07-Oct-18 04:01 PM)_

-> Emmett gets up and holds his hand out.
+_Emmett gets up and lets go of Iris's hand._

 > Let's get out of here.

 **PlasmaPerson** _(07-Oct-18 04:01 PM)_

+_Chomsky is baffled by Garrick's response._

-> thaaaats creepy
+> Thaaaat's creepy!

 **Jelsafan0** _(07-Oct-18 04:02 PM)_

-> "h-hey!"
+> `Ottori Girl`: H-hey!

-> She exclaims, red faced,
+_`Ottori Girl`: The Ottori girl exclaims, red faced._

-> "I-I'm an adult!"
+> `Ottori Girl`: I-I'm an adult!

 **RPretribution** _(07-Oct-18 04:02 PM)_

+_Garrick cringes._

-> You look 9.
-Get outta here.
+> You look nine.
+Get outta here!

 **Platinum_Pathos** _(07-Oct-18 04:02 PM)_

+_Danny, trying to be annoying, stands up from the stream._

-> I shall follow you Emmett, the stream no longer intrigues me.
+> I shall follow you Emmett, the stream no longer intrigues me!

 **Jelsafan0** _(07-Oct-18 04:02 PM)_

-> The ottori girl's face turns very red.
+_`Ottori Girl`: The Ottori girl's face turns very red and she starts to tear up._

 **Zander** _(07-Oct-18 04:02 PM)_

+_Emmett sighs._

 > Danny, I think there's abundant food in the dam.

-**Jelsafan0** _(07-Oct-18 04:02 PM)_

-> her eyes water up.

-**PlasmaPerson** _(07-Oct-18 04:02 PM)_

-> do otteri go into a crave?

 **WatchfulDrake** _(07-Oct-18 04:03 PM)_

-> What is going on in there garrick?
+> What is going on in there Garrick!?

 **Platinum_Pathos** _(07-Oct-18 04:03 PM)_

+_Danny stares at the dam and ponders._

 > Surely it must if it is this large.

 **Zander** _(07-Oct-18 04:03 PM)_

+_Emmett winks and nudges Danny._

-> Specifically fish people.
+> Specifically fish people, if you catch my drift.

 **Bagelwrecker** _(07-Oct-18 04:03 PM)_

+_Seth stomps his foot._

-> Garrick just fuck her and get it over with.
+> Garrick just fuck her and get it over with!

 **PlasmaPerson** _(07-Oct-18 04:03 PM)_

-> garrick is playing hard to get.
+> It seems that Garlic is playing hard to get.

 **Platinum_Pathos** _(07-Oct-18 04:03 PM)_

 > I shall go and ask to borrow some of their supply.

+_Danny marches away from Emmett and Iris towards the dam._

 > I shall be of use!

 **Bagelwrecker** _(07-Oct-18 04:03 PM)_

-> Or else I'll dress up as you and do the job for you
+> Or else I'll dress up as you and do the job for you!

 **Zander** _(07-Oct-18 04:03 PM)_

-> You go do that.
+> You go do that...

+_Emmett reverts his attention to Iris._

 **Jelsafan0** _(07-Oct-18 04:03 PM)_

-> She screeches, loud and extremely high in pitch.
+_`Ottori Girl`: The girl screeches, loud and extremely high in pitch._

 **Bagelwrecker** _(07-Oct-18 04:04 PM)_

+_Seth clasps his ears, trembling._

-> Ow my ears
+> Ow, my ears!

 **Jelsafan0** _(07-Oct-18 04:04 PM)_

-> All otters stand at attention.
+_`Ottori Girl`: All otters stand at attention, recognizing the shriek of despair._

 **WatchfulDrake** _(07-Oct-18 04:04 PM)_

+_Hector holds his ears with all six hands._

 > Oh god!

 **Zander** _(07-Oct-18 04:04 PM)_

+_Emmett pulls back his head, trying to block out the obnoxiously loud shriek._

-> Iris.
+> Iris!
+> Are you sure you're okay?!

 **Platinum_Pathos** _(07-Oct-18 04:04 PM)_

+_Danny grimaces, embarrassed to be involved in this situation._

 > I'm no longer comfortable near this dam.

 **PlasmaPerson** _(07-Oct-18 04:04 PM)_

-> what the heck was that for?
+> What the heck was that for?!

-**Zander** _(07-Oct-18 04:05 PM)_

-> Are you sure you're okay?

 **Jelsafan0** _(07-Oct-18 04:05 PM)_

-> "Jesus, Jessica!"
-> the man exclaims.
+> `Old Ottori Man`: Jesus, Jessica!

 **WatchfulDrake** _(07-Oct-18 04:06 PM)_

-> Hector draws out his rifle
+_Hector draws out his rifle and aims it at Jessica._

-> Screech like that again and you'll regret it
+> Screech like that again and you'll regret it!

 **Jelsafan0** _(07-Oct-18 04:06 PM)_

+_Iris leans her head into Emmett's so that he could hear her.
+She breathes deeply and whispers._

 > I'm.... fine....
-> Iris whispers.

 **Bagelwrecker** _(07-Oct-18 04:06 PM)_

+> Alright, that's it!

+_Seth strips off his clothes and rips his jeans into a makeshift small vest.
+He also rips his navy boxers into a long strip that he ties around his eyes, poking out eyeholes._

+> I'M NOW GARRICK!
+AHHHHH!

-> Seth dresses up as Garrick and runs around and funny scream
+_Seth runs around and does a scream additive to the Ottori girl's._

 **RPretribution** _(07-Oct-18 04:06 PM)_

+> Okay, you need to settle down.

+_Garrick reaches into his pockets and pulls out a taser._

-t!8ball does garrick tase the little girl
+t!8ball Does Garrick tase the little girl?

 **Tatsumaki** _(07-Oct-18 04:06 PM)_

-> 🎱 | Yes,
+🎱 | Yes, RPretribution.
-> RPretribution
-> .

 **Jelsafan0** _(07-Oct-18 04:06 PM)_

-> She screams EVEN LOUDER.
+_`Jessica`: After being tased, the Ottori girl screams even louder, popping everyone's ear drums._

 **WatchfulDrake** _(07-Oct-18 04:06 PM)_

-> That works
+> That works, Garrick!

+_Hector immediately grabs his ears again._

+> FUCK!

 **PlasmaPerson** _(07-Oct-18 04:07 PM)_

+_Chomsky watches Garrick and Seth and is revolted by both of their actions; both by Garrick tasing a child and Seth running around naked in front of one._

 > WHAT IS WRONG WITH YOU?!?

+_He covers his ears just like before._

 **Jelsafan0** _(07-Oct-18 04:07 PM)_

+_`Ottori Ringbearer`: The ringbearer holds an ear to the ground and covers the other with his paws, tearing up from how disgustingly loud Jessica was being._

-> "make it stop!"
+> `Ottori Ringbearer`: Make it stop!
-> one of them complains

 **Zander** _(07-Oct-18 04:07 PM)_